-Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS)
+Consolidated income statement (IFRS) Consolidated statement of comprehensive income (IFRS) Consolidated balance sheet (IFRS) Consolidated cash flow statement (IFRS)

 Notes to the consolidated financial statements for the 2022 financial year

 The following table shows when the financial liabilities are due.
 The table is based on undiscounted cash flows.
 Financial liabilities are allocated to the earliest band of maturities in which the Group can be obligated to make a payment, even if the Group expects that part of the liabilities will only have to be paid later than the earliest date on which they are due.